 It is recommended that you place a time limit on this process (e.g. 20 minutes).
 Students should not leave class after the first day without a topic in mind and ideally with some resources identified.
 Luckily, in choosing their topics, students will likely have begun to identify resources they can use in completing their project.

 This document is intended to serve primarily as a guide to students.
 The skill students need to develop is identifying useful and credible resources on their own and then synthesizing this information.
 Being presented with a structured way of doing this means students will have a model for how to complete their research when completing the actual Explore PT.

 Identify an Artifact:

 This is perhaps the greatest deviation from the real AP Explore PT.
 For this, students do not need to create their own artifact.
 Instead they need to identify an audio or visual artifact (image, visualization, drawing, chart, video, interview, etc.) that highlights a harm or benefit caused by the innovation, or helps to explain it better.
 This may still be a challenging process.
-The goal is to help students think about what good audio / visual artifacts look like and how they present complex material.
-You can recall what students learned from the "Good and Bad Visualizations" lesson from Unit 2.
+The goal is to help students think about what good audio / visual artifacts look and sound like and how they present complex material.
+You can recall what students learned from the 'Good and Bad Visualizations' lesson from Unit 2.
 In Unit 2 they also developed skills for developing good computational artifacts on their own.

 For the AP Explore Performance Task students are asked to compile all of their written work into a single PDF.
 You will need to determine how best to collect this work in your class but you may optionally wish to practice this process when collecting submissions for this project.